waku-org/specs/standards/application/relay-reliability.md

 ### Query with Message Hash

 For outgoing messages, the processing flow can be like this:
-- create a buffer for all "outgoing" messages
+- create a buffer for all "outgoing" message hashes
 - send message via relay or lightpush protocol
 - add message hash to the buffer
 - save the message to local database with status "outgoing"